miguelcarcamov/gpuvmem/README.md

     -T  --threshold        Threshold to calculate the spectral index image from above a certain number of sigmas in I_nu_0 -c  --copyright        Shows copyright conditions
     -w  --warranty         Shows no warranty details
-    --savemodel-input      Saves the model visibilities on the model column of the input MS --nopositivity         Run gpuvmem using chi2 with no posititivy restriction --apply-noise          Apply random gaussian noise to visibilities
+    --use-radius-mask      Use a mask based on a radius instead of the noise estimation --savemodel-input      Saves the model visibilities on the model column of the input MS --nopositivity         Run gpuvmem using chi2 with no posititivy restriction --apply-noise          Apply random gaussian noise to visibilities